 House of NEON

-To create a future where creative talent is not limited by background, income or access to space, and where inclusive cultural infrastructure enables children, young people, artists and creative communities to thrive.
+We envision a future where creative talent is never limited by background, income or access to space, and where inclusive cultural infrastructure allows children, young people, artists and creative communities to thrive.

 House of NEON’s vision is to become a national model for equitable, community-rooted creative infrastructure, demonstrating how artistic excellence, youth development and economic sustainability can coexist within the same ecosystem.

-House of NEON currently operates as a pilot cultural hub in Vauxhall, enabling NEON to test, refine and evidence sustainable models for creative training, production, events and earned-income activity.
+Currently, we operate a pilot cultural hub in Vauxhall, testing and refining sustainable approaches to creative training, production, events and earned-income activity.

-From 2029, House of NEON will expand into a purpose-built Creative Incubator at Albert Embarkment awarded under a Section 106 community commitment from Urbanest Developers and Lambeth Council.
+From 2029, we will move into a purpose-built Creative Incubator at Albert Embankment, delivered through a Section 106 community commitment with Urbanest Developers and Lambeth Council.

 Across the pilot and future incubator, House of NEON: